How are maia® worktops made?

 How long does a maia® worktop usually last?

 Our worktops are manufactured using the very latest techniques and carry a 10-year guarantee against manufacturing defects, however, they can quite easily last a lifetime.

 I need an unusual worktop for my kitchen design – is maia® suitable?

-Usually your chosen design can be created by using a combination of standard maia worktops and modules that your fitter will simply join together on site.
-However if you are looking for a something that may not be as straightforward as that, we can offer a special ‘works service’ through some of our retailers.
+Usually, your chosen design can be created by using a combination of standard maia® worktops and modules that your fitter will simply join together on-site.
+However, if you are looking for something that may not be as straightforward as that, we can offer a special ‘works service’ through some of our retailers.
 Our solid surface specialists can produce special items such as large island units or breakfast bars with sinks in.
 Please note that this is not available in all outlets.

-The surface of our worktops are not totally ‘heat resistant’.
+The surface of our worktops is not totally ‘heat resistant’.
 To prevent heat damage, always use a hot pad to protect your solid surface.
-Hot pans, as well as some heat generating appliances like frying pans, can damage the surface.
+Hot pans, as well as some heat-generating appliances like frying pans, can damage the surface.

 What about my choice of colour, will some colours last longer than others?

 Light colours do show less wear than a darker colour shade.
 It really does boil down to personal preference though.